 The University embeds employability into all its programmes using its role in contributing to economic growth regionally and nationally to create opportunities and connections for its students.
-Over 90% of the University’s UK graduates from the most recent cohort were employed, in education, or running their own business according to the latest Graduate Outcomes report (published June 2020).
-It also showed 73% of our UK graduates were in highly skilled professions.
+Almost 87% of the University’s UK graduates from the most recent cohort were employed, in education, or running their own business according to the latest Graduate Outcomes report (published July 2021).
+It also showed almost 68% of our UK graduates were in highly skilled professions.

 Overall, 71% of students reported they were satisfied according to the National Student Survey (2021).
 Satisfaction scores for teaching remain relatively high at 79%, while learning opportunities are also at 80%.